PointyBytes/Code_the_Classics/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the same terms as the original project (CC BY-NC-SA 3.0)[https://creativecommons.org/licenses/by-nc-sa/3.0/].
+By contributing to this project, you agree that your contributions will be licensed under the same terms as the original project [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/).